 Fitness is an important aspect we look at when we call volunteers as the landscape and the activities requires you to be physically active sometimes.
 It is always advisable to do a fitness check up from a medical practitioner and study about Acute Mountain Sickness (AMS) before coming to Ladakh.
 Remember your safety is in your hands.
 Dont take AMS lightly!

 Over the years we have hosted young volunteers from all over India and the world ranging from designers, architects, researchers, artists, doctors, physiotherapists, usually in the age group of 20 to 35.
 They have been involved with us in various projects are some have even made multiple journeys back to Kargil.
-We encourage you to have a look at the reviews by our volunteers/guests on Trip Advisor and Facebook.

 As far as things to do and see while in Kargil, there are plenty of options from day/weekend hikes to glacial lakes and ancient fort ruins, cycling, trekking and bouldering in Suru valley, visit and stay at monasteries in Wakha and Mulbekh, village homestays and cultural visits in Henasku and Aryan valley, wildlife and birding, apricot farming and harvesting, visit the local Munshi Aziz Bhat Museum (that preserves the silk route heritage of Kargil), visit the three ancient 7th century rock cut Buddha statues (they are from the same period of the Bamiyan Statues which were destroyed by the Taliban), weekend trips to Leh.
 In the summer we also love going out camping and fishing so you are most welcome to join us.
 If you are into night photography you are in for a treat as Ladakh offers the cleanest and clearest skies.
 You can also plan a trip to Zanskar valley which is one of the remotest regions of Ladakh at a distance of 10 hours drive from Kargil.
 We can help you plan this trip in detail.
 These are some of the many things that you can do during your stay in Kargil.
 On a usual day you will find yourself chilling and hangout with our crazy friends at the cafe trying to do some food experiments in the kitchen.
 New and fresh ideas on how to make our cafe menu interesting are always welcome!